hoang-ho/Microservices-Web-App/README.md

 ```
 $ docker-compose up --build <service-name>
 ```
-> Note: The available services are: front-end-service, catalog-service, order-service
+> Note: The available services are: front-end-service, catalog-service, order-service.

 ### Available commands to run from the client
 **Prerequisites:** Please make sure the environment is runnning by following the above commands.